brillout/goldpage/readme.md

 <br/>
 :dove:&nbsp;&nbsp; <b>Freedom</b>

-`ssr-coin` takes care of SSR and SSR only: the rest of your stack is entirely up to you and you can use:
+`ssr-coin` takes care of SSR and SSR only &mdash;
+it is unopinionated about the rest of your stack and works with:
-- Any view libray: React, Vue, React Native Web, ...
+- any view libray: React, Vue, React Native Web, ...
-- Any server framework: Express, Koa, Hapi, ...
+- any server framework: Express, Koa, Hapi, ...
-- Any language: ES7, TypeScript, PostCSS, ...
+- any language: ES7, TypeScript, PostCSS, ...
-- Any provider: Redux, GraphQL Apollo, Relay, ...
+- any provider: Redux, React Router, GraphQL Apollo, Relay, ...
+- any CSS-in-JS: Emotion, styled-components, ...
-- Any process manager: Docker, systemd, PM2, ...
+- any process manager: Docker, systemd, PM2, ...

 <br/>
 :sparkles:&nbsp; <b>Easy</b>

-We designed `ssr-coin` with a strong focus on ease of use.
+We designed `ssr-coin` to be highly flexible with minimal configuration.
-Following the zero-config philosophy, we give you a minimal amount of configuration.
+Resulting into, what we believe to be, the easiest SSR solution out there.

 <br/>
 :battery:&nbsp; <b>Batteries included</b>

-`ssr-coin` includes
-browser auto-reload,
-server auto-reload,
-automatic code splitting,
-optimal HTTP caching,
-etc.
+`ssr-coin` comes with lots of features.
+Such as:
+- Browser auto-reload
+- Server auto-reload
+- Fully controllable rendering (both how and when your pages are rendred, optional)
+- Automatic code splitting
+- Optimal HTTP caching

 <br/>
 :zap:&nbsp; <b>Blazing Fast Mobile Pages</b>

+With the page config
-If you set `doNotRenderInBrowser: true` to a page config, then the page is rendered to HTML only.
+`doNotRenderInBrowser` you control whether a page is loaded & rendered in the browser.
-That way, you can have pages that have no (or very little) browser-side JavaScript.
+By setting `doNotRenderInBrowser: true`, the page has no (or very little) browser-side JavaScript.

-Browser-side JavaScript is a performance killer on mobile, so removing a page's browser-side JavaScript is an effective way to make it blazing fast on mobile.
+For pages that are non-interative, removing browser-side JavaScript is an effective way to have blazing fast performance on mobile.

 <br/>
 :mountain:&nbsp;&nbsp; <b>Future-proof & Rock-solid</b>

-The modular design of `ssr-coin` makes it adaptable to whatever comes next.
-A new view library comes and is better than everything else?
-Cool with us; `ssr-coin` works with any view library.

-Being versatile and focused on SSR only, `ssr-coin` can be used for all kinds of uses cases and will quickly harden and become rock-solid.
+`ssr-coin` takes care of SSR and SSR only &mdash;
+it is agnostic to the JavaScript ecosystem and can easily adopt the libraries of the future.
+This makes it resilient and future-proof.

+`ssr-coin` will likely survive a long time and will eventually become rock-solid.

 <br/>